Form an LLC in Wyoming

 4. Draft an LLC Operating Agreement

-An LLC operating agreement is the governing document that describes the roles and responsibilities of an LLC’s members and managers and how to run the business entity.
-While states don’t require LLCs to have (or file) their operating agreements, these legal documents can help reduce misunderstandings among members by spelling out the business’s owners’ authority and obligations.
+An LLC Operating Agreement is the governing document that describes the roles and responsibilities of an LLC’s members and managers and how to run the business entity.
+While the state of Wyoming doesn’t require LLCs to have (or file) their Operating Agreements, these legal documents can help reduce misunderstandings among members by spelling out the business’s owners’ authority and obligations.

-- How the LLC should distribute profits among members
+- How the LLC should distribute profits among its members.

-- The approval process when making certain decisions (such as adding or removing members, hiring employees, entering into vendor contracts, applying for loans, etc.)
+- The approval process when making certain decisions, such as adding or removing members, hiring employees, entering into vendor contracts, and applying for loans.

 5. Apply for an EIN

-An EIN (employee identification number) is required for any business that hires employees.
+An Employee Identification Number (EIN) is required for any Wyoming business that hires employees.
 EINs are free of charge and may be ordered online from the IRS (or CorpNet can take care of ordering your EIN for you).
-A multi-member LLC (taxed as a partnership) must include its EIN (also known as its “federal tax ID number”) on the informational return the business must file with the IRS at tax time.
+A multi-member LLC (taxed as a Partnership) must include this Federal Tax ID Number on the informational return the business must file with the IRS at tax time.
 Moreover, many banks require that an LLC have an EIN before they open a bank account in a business’s name.
 An EIN may also be required when applying for business licenses and permits or a business line of credit.